-This year, LPCA is celebrating 35 years of serving Louisiana's Community Health Centers.
+Last year, LPCA celebrated 35 years of serving Louisiana's Community Health Centers.
 See our anniversary timeline.

 LPCA directs its efforts to ensure that Community Health Centers remain viable providers of primary healthcare throughout the state and valuable partners in comprehensive healthcare delivery systems.

 Collectively, Louisiana's network of Community Health Centers seeks to positively influence health care policy and serve as a safety net for Louisiana's healthcare system.
 LPCA provides a variety of support services.
 These services include: